SuperIlu/lib16/README.md

 OPL2 code was ported from [ArduinoOPL2](https://github.com/DhrBaksteen/ArduinoOPL2).

-Elk in prj04 is original from [Cesanta Software](https://github.com/cesanta/elk).
-It was ported to OpenWatcom and hex number literals were added.

 Be warned: the raw disk access code ist mostly untested, use at you own risk!

 ### files/directories
 ```
 |
 +- fonts/		example fonts and a Python script to convert TTF to BMP.
-+- lib/		library source files
++- lib/			lib16 library source files
++- lua-5.4.7/	lua 5.4.7 source
 +- prj01/		showcase for all the implemented functions
 +- prj02/		multi player drawing canvas using IPX
 +- prj03/		lib16 port of demotune.cpp
-+- prj04/	example code using the [Elk](https://github.com/cesanta/elk) scripting engine
++- prj04/		example code using lua-5.4.7
 +- LICENSE		license description for all parts provided
 ```

 I have included the OpenWatcom project files as a reference.
 You need to change these if you want to compile the examples yourself because OpenWatcom includes absolute paths in these files.

+The EXE were compiled for i386 w/ i387.

 ### Tunables/defines
 #### VGA_DYNAMIC_TABLE